lzwjava/blog-source/_posts/2024-12-10-life-tips-en.md

 * Normally, you can't force anyone to do anything, and others can't force you to do anything either.

 * Follow your true passion.
 You can't force yourself to do things you don't like for a long time.

+* You are upset that something doesn't work as expected.
+Just accept the facts or change your worldview to adapt to it.
+Learn from it.